xtuple/xtuple-vagrant/README.md

 #### Caveat

-* There may be problems using the desktop development VM for building and bundling releasable versions of the desktop clients.
+* The desktop development VM cannot currently be used to build and package the desktop clients _for release_.
+This VM is fine for day-to-day bug fixing and feature development.